 - Works of art or other valuable collections

 - Payable on death bank accounts

 - Real estate subject to transfer-on-death deed

 The many benefits that proper estate planning with wills and trusts can provide to your family are worth some thoughtful contemplation, legal counsel, and properly drafted documents.
-Whether you're looking for a will lawyer or other estate planning services we would be happy to meet with you and discuss which options are best for your particular situation.
+Whether you're looking for Attorney for Trusts & Wills in Maine or other estate planning services we would be happy to meet with you and discuss which options are best for your particular situation.
 Check out our contact page or give us a call at (207)848-5600